Evolving Fitness Club Management Technology: Buy, Build or Partner?

 To arrive at where we today with our fitness club management solution ABC’s Product Team explored and executed on a combined build, buy, partner strategy.
 We evolved our products in core categories like Revenue Cycle Management, Member Management and Club Administration.
 We bought best in class solutions like GymSales, Fitness BI and Trainerize to deliver better and faster on Member Acquisition, Reporting & Analytics and Member Engagement, respectively.
 And we are working with select partners to provide mission critical services like door access, camps and specialty booking.

-In a future post we’ll explore each of these in more detail, and what it means to your business.
+In our next post, ABC’s Product Strategy: Our Path to a Complete Fitness Club Software Solution, we explore each of these in more detail, and what it means to your business.